arunk7033/Python-Basics-Assignment/README.md

    - *This assignment tests the concepts of ___________________________.*

 ## Python Basics Assignment 15
-   - *This assignment tests the concepts of lists,list methods, dictionaries, and multilevel dictionaries.*
+   - *This assignment tests the concepts of generators and floating-point values.*

 ## Python Basics Assignment 16
    - *This assignment tests the concepts of lists, list methods, dictionaries, and multilevel dictionaries.*